TheRealAllenZ/2_Project2_prediction_models/readme.md

 The original data set uses two codes for each airport.
 October: 5-digits; other months: 3-letters.
 This notebook resaves the data so that all flights are encoded using the 3-letter system

 ## Cleaning & Encoding

--Remove all 'DIVERTED' and "CANCELLED' flights as they are not technically delayed.
+1. Remove all 'DIVERTED' and "CANCELLED' flights as they are not technically delayed.
--Remove columns that were irrevant.
+2. Remove columns that were irrevant.
--The time (HHMM) colums were categorized as Morning, Afternoon, Evening and red light.
+3. The time (HHMM) colums were categorized as Morning, Afternoon, Evening and red light.
--Binary encoding of airline.
+4. Binary encoding of airline.
--Hashing endoing on both departure and arrival airports.
+4. Hashing endoing on both departure and arrival airports.